 Making matters worse, we could feel the truck moving very slowly down the mountain along with the trees and mud.
 It was an uncomfortable sinking feeling, as you might guess.

 My brother Darryl and I had not had a prospecting adventure since January and we wanted to try out our new drywasher, so we decided to go for the weekend and check out some claims near Barstow…

 …I was looking down on what was a frightening 500-foot sheer drop-off.
 We were precariously close to the edge as the shoulder was practically non-existent.

 I have a slight mental disorder.
 It causes frequent lapses in common sense, good judgment and bouts of high fever—gold fever.

 I noticed an area which I could crawl through to keep going in a straight line.
 I got about three feet into the pile and Bob yelled for me to stop…

 I learned the next day that I was not the only one that had crossed paths with a bear.
 Dick told us about his harrowing experience from the previous night.

-3D Issue download will be fixed later this evening • The Bawl Mill • Ask The Experts - Too early to build the crusher? • Ask The Experts - Time for small mine exemptions • Ask The Experts - Should I be checking the culverts for gold? • Sniping for Gold—The Next Best Thing to Dredging • Hard Rock 101: Advanced Micro Blasting • Now Is The Time For Exploration • Gold in Unlikely Places—And 'Eating Crow' • From Iowa to Alaska—How I Became A Gold Miner • Jamestown and Our Mother Lode Gold Rush Adventures • Why Assaying Placer Gold Deposits Doesn't Work • Melman on Gold & Silver • Mining Stock Quotes and Mineral & Metal Prices
+The Bawl Mill • Ask The Experts - Too early to build the crusher? • Ask The Experts - Time for small mine exemptions • Ask The Experts - Should I be checking the culverts for gold? • Sniping for Gold—The Next Best Thing to Dredging • Hard Rock 101: Advanced Micro Blasting • Now Is The Time For Exploration • Gold in Unlikely Places—And 'Eating Crow' • From Iowa to Alaska—How I Became A Gold Miner • Jamestown and Our Mother Lode Gold Rush Adventures • Why Assaying Placer Gold Deposits Doesn't Work • Melman on Gold & Silver • Mining Stock Quotes and Mineral & Metal Prices